klduval/H3K9me3_Kinetics_2024/README.md

-Scripts used in data analysis for
+Scripts used in data analysis and figure generation for Duval et al 2024

-(Paper Title).
-Duval, KL, Artis, A, Goll, MG